Working Men's Club © Andy Nicholson

 Working Men‘s Club

 The Trades Club in Hebden Bridge in West Yorkshire was once what was called a "working men's club" in England.
 Here, however, there was not only the cultivated pint with the colleagues, but also tangible education, cultural events, discussions, trade union meetings, socialist working groups and other things.
-Later on, many of these "working men's clubs" became youth clubs and concert venues - in the case of the Trades Club, even a place with an almost legendary reputation.
-Numerous new wave, punk and post-punk bands played there, early Afrobeat acts stopped by and you could also encounter Krautrock there.
-Sydney Minsky-Sargeant, bandleader of the band Working Men's Club, owes a large part of his musical socialization to the Trades Club - which led him and his comrades-in-arms to name their own band Working Men's Club in homage.
+Later, many of these "working men's clubs" became youth clubs and concert venues - in the case of the Trades Club, even a place with an almost legendary reputation.
+Numerous new wave, punk and post-punk bands played there, early Afrobeat acts stopped by, and you could also encounter Krautrock there.
+Sydney Minsky-Sargeant, leader of the band Working Men's Club, owes a large part of his musical socialization to the Trades Club - which led him and his comrades-in-arms to name their own band Working Men's Club in homage.
 Why are we telling this in such detail?
 Because all this is in the DNA of the band and can be heard clearly on the ten songs of the self-titled debut album.

 An event by concertteam NRW.